samraHanif0340/samraHanif0340.github.io/_portfolio/grpc_c++_with_cmake.md

 ## Instructions
 + Set appropriately or disable the proxy settings in the `CMakeLists.txt` and `Dockerfile` files, before running the code.
-+ Before using the `Dockerfile`, disable the section on "git fix and git proxy".
-This is only meant for my network.
++ Before using the `Dockerfile`, disable the sections on "Fix Git" and "Fix Git proxy".
+These sections were only meant to fix issues present in my personal internet access network.

 ### Local: Run code template <a name="local"></a>
 1. Download the repository